aleen42/PersonalWiki/Programming/JavaScript/Framework/underscore/array_functions/array_functions.md

     /**
      * let the method `_.without()` know that whether it's called by `_.difference()`,
-     * if so, then flatten all the arrays from arguments */ return _.without.apply('difference', args.unshift(array));
+     * if so, then flatten all the arrays from argments,
+     * if not, then do not flatten.
+     */
+    return _.without.apply('difference', args.unshift(array));
 };